 The Online Program Student Survey is used to measure the online students’ satisfaction relative to the contents and method of delivery of the philosophy and theology masters’ programs.

-The links below provide the Retention Rate and the Graduation Rate from 2015 to 2019.
+The link below provides the Graduation Rate from 2017 to 2021.

 Dioceses we serve